MajaAnna/10xdev-project/.ai/api-plan.md

      - generation_id MUST be provided (error if null)
      - generation_id MUST exist in database (error if not found)
 4. Get user_id:
-   - Dev mode: Use hardcoded DEV_USER_ID constant
+   - Dev mode: Use DEFAULT_USER_ID from src/db/supabase.client.ts
    - Production: Use user_id from JWT (locals.user.id)
 5. Insert flashcard with user_id and provided source value
 6. If source is AI-generated, update generation record: